dojo/framework/src/stores/README.md

 const initialStateProcess = createProcess([ initialStateCommand ]);

-// creates the store, initializes the state and runs the `getTodosProcess`. const store = createStore();
+// creates the store, initializes the state and runs the `getTodosProcess` shown below. const store = createStore();
 initialStateProcess(store)();
 // if a process contains an async command, like fetching initial data from a remote service the return promise can be used